-But in this article, I am going to present research on the stream of the Christian philosophy of education not by focusing on thinkers but by looking at it from the historical perspective, dividing it into four different stages.
+But in this article, I present research on the stream of the Christian philosophy of education not by focusing on thinkers but by looking at it from the historical perspective, dividing it into four different stages.
 The reason why I think this approach is necessary is because I believe that by looking at how the Dutch Christians have responded to the stream of Zeitgeist, Korean Christian educators might have some insights.
-Therefore, the first stage of this article deals with the Calvinistic philosophy of education in the 16-17th centuries when the Netherlands tried to be independent from Spain.
-Secondly, I will discuss the modern Enlightenment ideal when France ruled the Netherlands in the beginning of the 18th century by initiating the public school system through the government.
-Thirdly, I will deal with neo-Calvinism which was developed by Kuyper and his followers from the 19th century over against the modern Enlightenment ideal.
+Therefore, the first stage of this article deals with the Calvinistic philosophy of education in the 16-17th centuries when the Netherlands became independent from Spain and established some Christian private schools.
+Secondly, I discuss the modern Enlightenment ideal especially when France ruled the Netherlands in the beginning of the 18th century by initiating the public school system through the government.
+This philosophy actually promoted humanism in the public sphere.
+Thirdly, I deal with neo-Calvinism which was developed by Kuyper and his followers from the 19th century over against the modern Enlightenment ideal.
 They made the so-called 'school struggle' and started the movement of Christian private education.
-This part is the most central part of this article.
-After that, I will talk about pluralism which has been so popular in Holland since the second half of the 20th century.
-Then, the Christian philosophy of 'vrijgemaakte (liberated)' church of the Netherlands will be mentioned additionally because it has tried to preserve the Christian identity in spite of this pluralistic trend.
-A conclusion will be drawn by pointing out what kind of implications might this history have to Korean Christian education.
+This part is the most central one of this article.
+After that, I talk about pluralism which has been so popular in Holland since the second half of the 20th century.
+Then, the Christian philosophy of 'vrijgemaakte (liberated)' church of the Netherlands is mentioned additionally because it has tried to preserve the Christian identity in spite of this pluralistic trend.
+A conclusion is drawn by pointing out what kind of implications might this history have to Korean Christian education.

-II.
+||.
 The Christian Philosophy of Education in the Netherlands